 Pilates is a unique exercise approach taught by a chartered physiotherapist aiming to improve posture and protect against injury.
 Pilates classes at Peak Physio are designed as a continuation from your physiotherapy treatment and to prevent injury recurrence.

 Here at Peak Physio, we are big on form.
-We spend time in the class making sure everyone is engaging the right muscles, for example the deep stabilising muscles -Transversus Abdominis, Multifidus and the Pelvic Floor, to improve your lumbopelvic stability.
+We spend time in the class making sure everyone is engaging the right muscles, for example the deep stabilising muscles -Transversus Abdominis, Multifidus and the Pelvic Floor in order to improve your lumbopelvic stability.
 Everyone is encouraged to work at their own pace and level, to ensure you are not compensating with other muscles.
 Pilates teaches you about your own body, where there are weaknesses hidden, where there are over-used muscles and where there is stiffness and tension.

-If you are new to pilates or our clinic, one of our chartered physiotherapists will carry out a free 15 minutes ‘Pre-Pilates screening’.
+If you are new to Pilates or our clinic, one of our chartered physiotherapists will carry out a free 15 minutes ‘Pre-Pilates screening’.

 This allows you to:

-- Meet with the physiotherapist prior to being in the class
+- Meet with the physiotherapist prior to being in the class.

-- Make some goals so you both know the areas you want to target
+- Make some goals so you both know the areas you want to target.

-- Go through the basics of pilates with you, such as engaging your Transversus Abdominis
+- Go through the basics of Pilates with you, such as engaging your Transversus Abdominis.

 - Go through a couple of exercises so you are more comfortable when entering the class setting, also enabling the physiotherapist to suggest modifications most appropriate for you.